Is an electronic viewfinder (EVF) better than an optical viewfinder (OVF)? Or even an acceptable alternative?

 Most OVF systems have a significantly shorter blackout time during the image capture and if following action, this is a critical factor.

-The difference at this time (Canon EOS M5 and Sony a7R II era) is significant enough that I find EVF cameras practically unusable for tracking/framing a moving subject even with image review turned off.
+The difference can be significant enough that one may find EVF cameras practically unusable for tracking/framing a moving subject even with image review turned off.

-I can keep a straight-on-approaching/leaving subject in the frame for a period of time with an EVF, but if they move to the side, my framing quickly falls apart.
+I can keep a straight-on-approaching/leaving subject in the frame for a period of time with a typical EVF, but if they move to the side, my framing quickly falls apart.

 So, back to the questions: